When exploring a word, I often use the definition according to Merriam-Webster. It’s nice to start at the original intent of a word and step forward.

 It’s high-school bickering and will turn our industry into a house of cards.
 That brings me great trepidation.

-Yet, I know that if we didn’t have certifying bodies there’s no way we would know if the proper fundamentals.
+Yet, I know that if we didn’t have certifying bodies there’s no way we wouldn’t unify the proper fundamentals.
 How will I even know if I’m doing things well or making them up as I go?
 Would I want teams led by others with that attitude?

 It’s important to have a healthy sense of humor about our industry and all the money made off training.
 That said, I wouldn’t be here without the three I have and more certifications are coming.
 It’s okay to keep going after them.